-- 1. Split your class into two halves: one side for the motion, and the other side against the motion.
-You can either draw lots or sign up for the side you prefer on a first-come-first-served basis. - 2.
-Get ready for the debate by having each team's members seated together, facing the other team.
-Each team selects a captain.
-During the debate, each captain decides who gets to speak from his or her team and in which order.
-The captains double up as timekeepers. - 3.
-As a team, brainstorm about the motion.
+1. Split your class into two halves: one side for the motion, and the other side against the motion.
+You can either draw lots or sign up for the side you prefer on a first-come-first-served basis.

+Note: If you are opposing the motion, you have a choice.
+You can either say that the benefits outweigh the risks or that the benefits and risks balance out each other.

+2. As a team, brainstorm about the motion and your team's stance.
 Jot down key points.
 You may surf the internet to get more information.
 Don't write full sentences.
 Instead, referring to only words and phrases will give you the flexibility to be spontaneous and responsive to your opponents.